allpix-squared/allpix-squared/README.md

 The test visualization module can be uncommented to display the result in Geant4 using the provided [driver](http://geant4.cern.ch/G4UsersDocuments/UsersGuides/ForApplicationDeveloper/html/Visualization/visdrivers.html) (the 'VRML2FILE' driver that visualizes afterwards with a viewer like [freewrl](http://freewrl.sourceforge.net/) is recommended).
 The supplied init and run macros should normally not be changed and point directly to the ones provided in the *etc* folder.
 #### Running simulations
 The executable can be found in `bin/allpix` after installation (relative to parent of the build directory in a standard build).
 The AllPix libraries are found in the `lib/` directory.
-To run the simulation execute (replacing `<your_config_file>` with your own configuration or use `etc/example_config.ini` as a starting point)
+To run the simulation simply execute the following (replacing `<your_config_file>` with your own configuration; take `etc/example_config.ini` as a starting point)
 ```
 $ bin/allpix <your_config_file>
 ```